 Lawrence University President Laurie A. Carter

-Carter currently serves as a Commissioner for the Middle States Commission on Higher Education, Treasurer of the WAICU Executive Committee, and as a member of the Annapolis Group Board of Directors, the ThedaCare Board of Trustees, the Fox Cities Chamber Board of Directors, the Fox Cities Performing Arts Center Board of Directors, and The Links, Incorporated.
+Her leadership also can be seen elsewhere in higher education and in the Fox Cities.
+She serves as treasurer of the WAICU Executive Committee, program chair of the Annapolis Group Board of Directors, and as a member of the ThedaCare North Region Board of Directors, the Fox Cities Chamber Board of Directors, the Fox Cities Performing Arts Center Board of Directors, and The Links, Incorporated.

 Learn about Lawrence University and Milwaukee Downer College presidents.